 She also met lenders and supporters in the Gallery’s Ondaatje Wing Main Hall.

-For the artistic visit, Duchess of Cambridge chose a beautiful floral look.
+For the artistic visit, The Duchess of Cambridge chose a beautiful floral look.
 She wore Orla Kiely Margaret Viscose Print Smock Bib Dress in Black.

 Cut to a flattering figure-skimming fit, the eye-catching floral dress features a High neckline with a soft velvet band to the trim, smock front panel with ruched detailing and soft velvet trim, velvet ribbon collar and invisible zip back opening.